dosisod/refurb/docs/adding-new-checks.md

 Now when we run `pytest`, all our tests should pass, and our coverage should be at 100%.

-The last step is running `./pre-commit` or `make`, which will run all of our linters, type-checkers, and so on.
+The last step is running `make` which will run all of our linters, type-checkers, and so on.

 ## Fin